Troubleshooting my connection to a published service

 - The expected service is running.
-For example, if you are trying to connect to a web site hosted on the VM, access the VM using the another access method (for example, the SRA browser client) and use the command line or another application to check that the expected service (Apache, nginx, etc.) is running.
+For example, if you’re trying to connect to a web site hosted on the VM, access the VM using the another access method (for example, the SRA browser client) and use the command line or another application to check that the expected service (Apache, nginx, etc.) is running.

 - The service is running on the correct port number.
 Make sure the service is listening on the internal port number you specified when creating the published service (not the higher-range, external port number assigned by Skytap).
-For example, if you are connecting to a published service that uses internal port 8080, confirm that your service is listening on port 8080.
+For example, if you’re connecting to a published service that uses internal port 8080, confirm that your service is listening on port 8080.

-- Your corporate or home firewall is not blocking the connection.
+- Your corporate or home firewall isn’t blocking the connection.
 Some firewalls may be configured to block high-range port numbers.
 For more information about the IP addresses and port range numbers that need to be whitelisted, see the Published services section of What IP addresses and port ranges does Skytap use?